skip to content

 9. Don't Believe In Christmas, The Sonics (Etiquette, 1965)

-Almost since the dawn of recorded Christmas music, a favorite topic of songwriters has been how much Christmas sucks for them.
+Merry Christmas from the Sonics, Wailers, GalaxiesAlmost since the dawn of recorded Christmas music, a favorite topic of songwriters has been how much the holidays suck for them.
 Never mind that it's the "most wonderful time of the year" - dude, I am bummed!
 Here, the Sonics' ferocious lead singer, Gerry Roslie, expresses his disbelief in the "Happy Holiday" and his displeasure with Santa Claus, declaiming "I didn't get nothin' last year!"
-Not only did the "fat boy" not show, but Roslie got shot down at the dance - "you jerk," sneers his date, "mistletoe doesn't work!"
-"Don't Believe In Christmas" was featured on Merry Christmas From The Sonics, Wailers, Galaxies, a compilation of garage bands from the Pacific northwest; the LP also includes another of my Top 100 picks, the Wailer's "Christmas Spirit??"
-Both songs are also on Rhino's Bummed Out Christmas. [back to list] [read more]
+Not only did the "fat boy" not show, but Roslie got shot down at the dance.
+"You jerk," sneers his date, "mistletoe doesn't work!"
+"Don't Believe In Christmas" was featured on Merry Christmas From The Sonics, Wailers, Galaxies, a compilation of garage bands from the Pacific Northwest; the LP also includes another of my Top 100 picks, the Wailer's "Christmas Spirit??"
+Both songs are also on Rhino's Bummed Out Christmas. [back to list]

-10. Who Say There Ain't No Santa Claus?, Ron Holden (Donna, 1960)
+10. Who Say There Ain't No Santa Claus, Ron Holden (Donna, 1960)

 11. Boogie Woogie Santa Claus, Mabel Scott (Exclusive, 1948)